 Figure 3 shows the trend in the HPSI start-only model unreliability.
 Table 4 shows the data points for Figure 3.
-No statistically significant trend was identified within the industry-wide estimates of HPSI system start-only unreliability for the most recent 10-year period.
+A highly statistically significant decreasing trend was identified within the industry-wide estimates of HPSI system start-only unreliability for the most recent 10-year period.

 Figure 4 shows the trend in the 8-hour mission unreliability.
 Table 5 shows the data points for Figure 4.
-No statistically significant trend was identified within the industry-wide estimates of HPSI system 8-hour mission unreliability for the most recent 10-year period.
+A highly statistically significant decreasing trend was identified within the industry-wide estimates of HPSI system 8-hour mission unreliability for the most recent 10-year period.